altarnate/o/README.md

 # o
-landing page for process documentation to be published on weekly basis
+landing page for process documentation;
+to be published on weekly basis.